---- Total points possible = 305.5 total points

-Grade Breakdown: A=90%-100%, B=80%-89%, C=70%-79%, D=60%-69%, F= 59% and below
+Mother Interview and application of concepts: 15 points Milestone Projects: 15 points Observation/ Conservation: 10 points Adolescent Reflection: 5 points Application of Theory Assignment = 30 points 14 Unit Practice Quizzes @ 5 points =70 points 2 Age group Review Quizzes @ 10 pts: Middle Years , Adolescence= 20 pts =194 Total Points Grade Breakdown: A=90%-100%, B=80%-89%, C=70%-79%, D=60%-69%, F= 59% and below

-Course Policies
+Course Policies Attendance

-Attendance

-A student who fails to complete the first mandatory Discussion assignment by the published due date will be dropped by the instructor as of the first official meeting of that class.
+A student who fails to attend the first meeting of a class or does not complete the first mandatory activity of an online class will be dropped by the instructor as of the first official meeting of that class.

 Should readmission be desired, the student's status will be the same as that of any other student who desires to add a class.

-It is the student's responsibility to drop or officially withdraw from the class.
+It is the student's responsibility 8to drop or officially withdraw from the class.
 See General Catalog for details.